luvinhthinh/FullStack/README.md

      + To be updated ( pending Logging && Data Analysis, CDN, and Health Monitoring Application)

 <h3>Load Balancer 0</h3>
-  - This component redirects requests to  different web servers using Round Robin Policy.
+  - This component redirects end user requests to  different web servers using Round Robin Policy.
 By default, it listens to port 80.
   - For more details, the configuration file is kept in LB0/conf/nginx.conf
   - Usage
     + to start : sh start.sh